Suvarna-Dey/demo-rest-assured-framework/README.md

 * Java 8 or more
 * Maven
 * Git
+* Any terminal to run the bash command
 * Any browser for viewing HTML test report
-* Any terminal to run the bash command

 ### Execution:
-Tests can be run by following the below
+Tests can be run by following the below steps

 * Clone the GitHub repository
 * cd into the project folder from the terminal